Region 5 Student Poster Competition Rules

-Contact Information: Contact your IEEE Student Branch or IEEE – Eta Kappa Nu Chapter; the Student Poster Competition Chair, Dr. Sarhan Musa; or the IEEE Region 5 Conference Student Competitions Chair, Jim Sipes; or the Region 5 Student Activities Chair, Amardeep Kaur, for assistance in participating in this Competition.
+Contact Information: Contact your IEEE Student Branch or IEEE – Eta Kappa Nu Chapter; the Student Poster Competition Chair, Neill Kefauver; the IEEE Region 5 Conference Student Competitions Chair, Jim Sipes; or the Region 5 Student Activities Chair, Amardeep Kaur, for assistance in participating in this Competition.

 B. Regional Contest

 Venue: The Regional Contest is part of the annual Region 5 Conference in Denver, Colorado on April 22, 2023.

-Date: The top three winners of each Area Contest need to mail or carry their posters and email presentation slides in PDF or PowerPoint format to the Region Contest Chair by the deadline date of March 1st, 2022.
+Date: The eight entrants from the Area Contests need to mail or carry their posters and email presentation slides in PDF or PowerPoint format to the Region Contest Chair by the deadline date of March 25th, 2023.

-Prizes: Region 5 and the Institute Life Member Fund provide $1500 prize money, allocated thusly (per poster, not per entrant): First Place, $800; Second Place $500, Third Place $200; plus certificates (entrants) and inscribed plaques (entrants’ schools).
+Prizes: Region 5 provides $1500 prize money, allocated thusly (per poster, not per entrant): First Place, $800; Second Place $500, Third Place $200; plus, certificates (entrants) and inscribed plaques (entrants’ schools).
 The Region Contest Chair may offer additional prizes.

-Expenses: The Region 5 Treasurer is to reimburse authorized conference expenses after receiving an entrant’s completed IEEE Regional Expense through IEEE Concur by the deadline of 15 days following the competition date.
+Expenses: The Region 5 Treasurer is to reimburse authorized conference expenses after receiving an entrant’s completed IEEE Regional Expense Report through IEEE Concur by the deadline of 15 days following the competition date.
 Expense reimbursement is limited to registration fee, two hotel nights at the site of the event, and travel to/from the event location for a single presenter per entry.
 See the “2023 Instructions to Area Winners.docx” for more information.